Jeffrey O. Hanson

 Jeffrey Orlis "Jeff" Hanson (February 9, 1958 – November 17, 2006) was an American politician.

 Early life and education

-Born in Milwaukee, Wisconsin, Hanson received his bachelor's degree in mass communication from Moorhead State University and his master's degree from University of Minnesota.
+Born in Milwaukee, Hanson received his bachelor's degree in mass communication from Moorhead State University and his master's degree from the University of Minnesota.

 Career

 He lived in Woodbury, Minnesota and was the Washington County, Minnesota Public Information Officer.
 From 1991 to 1993, Hanson served in the Minnesota House of Representatives and was a Democrat.
 Hanson then served as executor director of the Minnesota Utility Contractors Association from 1994 until his death.
 Hanson died of Creutzfeldt–Jakob disease in a hospital in Woodbury, Minnesota.